-Ellen Wilkinson is an artist, writer and freelance arts professional who has been Web Editor for VASW since 2016.
+Ellen Wilkinson is an artist and writer who has been Web Editor for VASW since 2016.
 She lives and works in Bristol where she has worked for organisations including Spike Island, MAYK, Arnolfini and University of the West of England.
 As an artist she has exhibited nationally and internationally, and as a writer commissions include Bristol Museum and Art Gallery, FACT Liverpool, Bristol City Council and Printmaking Today.

 Co-Chair: Louise Coysh

 University of Southampton, Non-NPO, Hampshire

 Louise Coysh joined the University of Southampton as its first Associate Director, Arts and Culture in 2016.
 Working with the University’s John Hansard Gallery, Turner Sims Southampton and through partnerships, she leads on delivery of the University’s arts and cultural strategy.
 With a background in visual art and curating, Louise has specialised in working with artists and communities on realising ambitious collaborative projects, interventions and dynamic public programmes located outside the gallery.
 Past roles include Senior Curator at Art on the Underground, TfL (2008–16), Project Curator (2004–8) at the Serpentine Gallery, London and Magazine Co-ordinator at an: The Artist Information Company (1998–2001).
 In 2017 she was a selector for Plymouth Contemporary.
 She is Co-Chair of Visual Arts South West and Chair of Southampton Mayflower 400 Cultural Group.

 Co-Chair: Jamie Eastman